-See also the rules considered under the Organizational test, in the later discussion for organizations in Category two.
+See also the rules considered under the Organizational test, in the later discussion for organizations in Category two - Type III supporting organizations.

 Operational test - permissible beneficiaries.
-A supporting organization will be regarded as operated exclusively to support one or more specified publicly supported organizations only if it engages solely in activities that support or benefit the specified organizations.
-These activities may include making payments to or for the use of, or providing services or facilities for, individual members of the charitable class benefited by the specified publicly supported organization.
+A supporting organization must engage solely in activities that support or benefit its specified supported organizations.
+These activities may include making payments to or for the use of, or providing services or facilities for, individual members of the charitable class benefited by its supported organization(s).

 For example, a supporting organization may make a payment indirectly through another unrelated organization to a member of a charitable class benefited by a specified publicly supported organization, but only if the payment is a grant to an individual rather than a grant to an organization.
-Similarly, an organization will be regarded as operated exclusively to support or benefit one or more specified publicly supported organizations even if it supports or benefits a section 501(c)(3) organization, other than a private foundation, that is operated, supervised, or controlled directly by or in connection with a publicly supported organization, or an organization that is a publicly-owned college or university.
-However, an organization will not be regarded as one that is operated exclusively to support or benefit a publicly supported organization if any part of its activities is in furtherance of a purpose other than supporting or benefiting one or more specified publicly supported organizations.
+Similarly, a supporting organization may support or benefit a section 501(c)(3) organization, other than a private foundation, that is operated, supervised, or controlled directly by or in connection with its supported organization(s).
+However, a supporting organization's activities may not further its purpose other than supporting or benefiting its supported organization(s).

 Operational test - permissible activities.
-A supporting organization does not have to pay its income to the publicly supported organizations to meet the operational test.
-It may satisfy the test by using its income to carry on an independent activity or program that supports or benefits the specified publicly supported organizations.
+A supporting organization may make payments to its supported organization(s) or to permissible beneficiaries, or may carry on independent activities or programs that support or benefit its supported organization(s).
 All such support, however, must be limited to permissible beneficiaries described earlier.
-The supporting organization also may engage in fund-raising activities, such as solicitations, fund-raising dinners, and unrelated trade or business, to raise funds for the publicly supported organizations or for the permissible beneficiaries.
+The supporting organization also may engage in fundraising activities, such as solicitations, fundraising dinners, and unrelated trade or business, to raise funds for its supported organization(s) or for the permissible beneficiaries.

 Absence of control by disqualified persons.

 The third requirement an organization must meet to qualify as a supporting organization requires that the organization not be controlled directly or indirectly by one or more disqualified persons (other than foundation managers or one or more publicly supported organizations).